Corn-2ki6/Student-Attendance-SYS/Docs/Functional-Requirements.md

 - If the account or password is incorrect, the system displays an error message and asks the user to try again.
 - Users can log out of the system.

+#### 1.1 Forgot Password

+- Students and lecturers can use the **Forgot Password** function if they cannot remember their password.
+- The user enters the email address associated with their account.
+- The system verifies whether the email address is registered in the system.
+- If the email address is registered, the system provides a password recovery process.
+- If the email address is not registered, the system displays an appropriate error message.
+- After successfully completing the password recovery process, the user can use the new password to log in to the system.

 ---

 ### 2. Student Functions